 Stress and anxiety are common problems among college students, especially given the competitive nature of schools where students want to excel in all of their classes.
+Students feel anxiety from a need to get help with a research paper, feeling like they are not good enough.
 According to the American Psychological Association (APA), anxiety is a top mental health concern among college students, with 41.6% saying they have symptoms related to the disorder.
 Anxiety can get in the way of your educational goals, so to help you manage school-related stress, here are some tips from Cielo Gonzalez Villa that you can follow:

 - Plan ahead.